 - It has a downloadable FaceApp Designer which allows you to customize your watch face.

-- It runs on an updated Android Wear OS.
+- It runs an updated Android Wear OS.

 - The charging is fast, around 15 minutes.
+You can charge an empty battery up to 60%.
 Battery life can last up to 48 hours.